CiscoDevNet/jtapi-samples/README.md

     </dependency>
     ```

-1. If  you want to use another JTAPI version in the project:
+1. If  you want to deploy another JTAPI version in the project:

     * Download and install/extract the JTAPI plugin from CUCM (**Applications** / **Plugins**)